nikovett/charging-planner/README.md

 ## What makes this different

 **Build once, deliver once, charge unsupervised.** Day-ahead prices are published every afternoon for the following day — only information needed to plan the entire next charging cycle in one go.
-The result is a charging profile delivered directly to the charger.
+The result is a plan delivered once to whatever target is configured.
 No further monitoring, no on/off toggling, no always-on process needed.

 **Zero extra hardware required.** Runs as a GitHub Actions cron job — no server, no hub, no Raspberry Pi.
 Day-ahead prices publish on a predictable schedule, making this a natural fit for a cloud cron.
 Local cron works too if preferred.

-**Globally optimal scheduling.** Continuous mode finds the cheapest unbroken block ending at departure time.
-Split mode uses dynamic programming to evaluate every valid combination of blocks across 96 price slots per day.
+**Globally optimal scheduling.** `max_windows: 1` finds the cheapest unbroken block ending at departure time. `max_windows: null` (or a higher bound) uses dynamic programming to evaluate every valid combination of blocks across 96 price slots per day.
 The cheapest combination is rarely obvious to a human eye, and even harder to find manually as prices fluctuate every 15 minutes.

-**Works with any car.** The planner schedules the charger, not the car.
-No car integration, no brand-specific API, no pairing required.
-Swap cars and nothing changes — the charger infrastructure stays the same and the planner keeps working exactly as before.

-**Modular charger delivery.** Each charger type is a small handler script with a single deliver function.
-Charge Amps and Easee handlers are included out of the box — a home automation system, a custom API, or any other target can be added without touching the core planner.
+**The planner and the delivery target are fully separate.** The planner only ever produces a plan — a list of cheapest charging windows — with no knowledge of chargers or cars.
+Delivery is a separate, pluggable step that hands the plan to whichever target is configured.
+New targets mean a new handler, never a change to the planner.

 **Fits any setup, any schedule.** A 3.7 kW charger needs long overnight charging window; a 22 kW charger benefits from hunting the cheapest short charging windows wherever they fall.
-Run multiple profiles simultaneously — weekday topup, weekend overnight, each with its own duration, window, mode, and charger — all from one config file.
+Run multiple profiles simultaneously — weekday topup, weekend overnight, each with its own duration, window, mode, and delivery target — all from one config file.
 Both the preferred charging window and required hours can be configured per day of the week within each profile.

-**Realistic charger behaviour built in.** Independent minimum charging length and minimum gap between charging blocks prevent short on/off cycling — by default the planner won't schedule 15 minutes on, 15 minutes off, on again.
+**Realistic charging behaviour built in.** Independent minimum charging length and minimum gap between charging blocks prevent short on/off cycling — by default the planner won't schedule 15 minutes on, 15 minutes off, on again.
 The minimum block length and gap are both configurable; the gap can be set to zero if no pause between blocks is needed.

 **Previously committed charging is never lost.** If a new plan is built before all charging slots from the previous plan have taken place, the remaining uncommitted charging time is added on top of the new plan's requirement.
-The scheduler then finds the cheapest slots for the full combined need — so the charger never loses charging time it was already told to expect.
+The scheduler then finds the cheapest slots for the full combined need — so nothing already committed to a delivery target is lost.

 **Area-aware price source fallback.** The fallback chain is built from the configured area: FI uses ENTSO-E → Elering → Sähkötin → forecast; EE/LV/LT use ENTSO-E → Elering; SE1–SE4 use ENTSO-E → elprisetjustnu.se; NO1–NO5 use ENTSO-E → hvakosterstrommen.no.
 Sources outside the area's chain are never tried.
 The dashboard warns when the plan is based on forecast rather than confirmed prices.